-- A. Number: Accessory dwellings may only be located on a lot with an existing single-family dwelling.
-The number of accessory dwellings per lot shall be as specified in Table 4.5.2.
-Accessory dwellings count toward, and may not exceed, the density of the underlying zoning district. - B. Other Applicable Laws: Accessory dwellings must comply with all applicable local, state and federal laws.

-- C. Placement on the Lot: The placement of detached accessory dwellings on a lot shall be in accordance with Table 4.5.2. - D. Yard Requirements: The accessory dwelling shall meet all yard requirements as established for principal uses within the land development district in which it is located.
+- A. Number: Only one accessory dwelling is permitted per lot. - B. Other Applicable Laws: Accessory dwellings must comply with all applicable local, state and federal laws. - C. Placement on the Lot: A detached accessory dwelling shall be sited to the rear of the principal building.
+If the lot exceeds two (2) acres in size the accessory dwelling may be sited to the side of the principal building. - D. Yard Requirements: The accessory dwelling shall meet all yard requirements as established for principal uses within the land development district in which it is located.